 However, at the time the text was written, the word “troll” was not necessarily used in the same sense we use it today.
 The source Old Norse text uses other words to describe the mysterious creature, and there is still some debate over their meaning to this day.
 The word jötunn is also used in the source text, which was used to describe giants who are thought to be even more dangerous than trolls.

-This resulted in a debate whether there are distinct groups of mythical creatures or if all the terms are just referring to the same monster.
+This resulted in a debate about whether there are distinct groups of mythical creatures or if all the terms are just referring to the same monster.
 There’s still some debate among experts even today!

 Before the word troll was even coined, the Norse used other words to describe the creatures that we have come to know as trolls.
 Jötunn, troll, þurs, and risi are all similar in meaning, and there are still debates on what exactly the terms mean and who they are referring to.